-Students from the ISAT 320 class (Fundamentals of Environmental Science and Technology I) perform water quality sampling of tributaries within the North River watershed, including Blacks Run.
+Two sections of ISAT 320 (Fundamentals of Environmental Science and Technology I) were offered in the fall with a total of 48 students.
+This course included a 6-week water project that incorporated surveys of water quality, fish and macroinvertebrate communities, and physical habitat within the North River watershed.
+Students performed water quality sampling of tributaries within the North River watershed, including Blacks Run.
 Parameters measured include specific conductivity, pH, dissolved oxygen, nitrogen, phosphorus, and fecal coliform / e. coli counts.
 In addition, students performed biological and physical habitat assessments of macro-invertebrates and fish communities.
 This class increases the awareness of local water quality issues within the student body, and any concerns observed during testing can be reported to Facilities Management for follow-up.